sravsguda123/sravsguda123/README.md

 # 👋 Welcome to My GitHub Profile!

+🎓 **Published Researcher | 💻 Developer | 🤖 ML Enthusiast**

 Hi there!
-I'm **Sravanthi Guda**, a passionate Computer Science student interested in **Machine Learning, Web Development, and Java Development**.
+I'm **Sravanthi Guda**, a Computer Science Engineering student passionate about building real-world solutions using **Machine Learning, Web Development, and Java**.
-I love building **intelligent, real-world applications** that solve problems in finance, data analysis, and smart systems.
+I enjoy working on impactful systems in **data analytics, healthcare, and smart technologies**.

 ---